 PDF Files and Microsft Office Files

 There are links to Portable Document Format (PDF) and Microsoft Office (Word, Excel, PowerPoint, etc.) files throughout the College website.
-Some of these files may not be compliant with screen readers devices, depending on the age of the file, the software used to create the file, and/or the knowledge/skillset of the person creating the file.
+Some of these files may not be compliant with screen readers devices, depending on the age of the file, the software used to create the file, the resources available, and/or the knowledge/skillset of the person creating the file.

 Adobe Systems, Inc., has improved the accessibility features of their Adobe Acrobat software and has developed resources to improve access to Adobe PDF files.
 For additional information, please visit Adobe's Accessibility website (http://access.adobe.com/).

 For information about accessibility features and options in Microsoft Office products, visit Accessibility Tutorials for Microsoft Products.

 All web pages managed by the Web Team use Cascading Style Sheets (CSS) for layout, font style, font size, colors, and other stylistic elements.
 HTML tables are used for data tables, as well as to aid in layout of HTML forms.

 Plugins are add-on web browser applications that enable a web browser to access non-web file formats, such as PDF, word processing, spreadsheet, movie, audio, and other multimedia.